TreyKockelman/05-trey-kockelman-calendar-planner/README.md

 ## Usage

-The use of this page is to generate a quiz for coding purpose about me and coding.
+The use of this page is to provide a daily planner for the user.

 ## Credits